urre/acf-fold-flexible/readme.txt

 Tested up to: 3.9.1
 Stable tag: 0.1

 A simple plugin for enhancing the ACF Flexible Content Field.
-Collapsed flexible content panels with helping icons representing each field type.
+Collapsed flexible content panels with helping icons representing each field types inside.

 == Description ==